minjintiger/HomeLab/lab5/README.md

 Ubuntu Server   | Target (Agent)         | 192.168.56.101
 Kali Linux      | Attacker               | 192.168.56.102

-Network Mode: VirtualBox Host-Only
+Network: VirtualBox Host-Only
 Logs collected: `/var/log/auth.log`, `/var/log/syslog`

 ---

-## Background — Why the Lab Shifted from DVWA to SSH/Nmap
+## Background — Started with DVWA, but switched to SSH/Nmap

-This lab initially attempted to detect DVWA attacks through Apache logs.
-Multiple steps were attempted:
+The original plan was simple:
+**detect Apache/DVWA attacks in Wazuh.**
+But nothing worked correctly after multiple attempts.

+### What I tried:

 1. **Hydra brute-force on DVWA login**
-   - Apache `access.log` showed the attempts.
+   - Apache `access.log` showed every request.
-   - Wazuh generated **zero alerts**.
+   - Wazuh showed **no alerts at all**.

-2. **Custom DVWA web rules with `<decoded_as>web-accesslog</decoded_as>`**
+2. **Tried custom DVWA rules with `<decoded_as>web-accesslog</decoded_as>`**
-   - `logtest` always returned **“No decoder matched.”**
+   - `wazuh-logtest` → **“No decoder matched.”**

-3. **Plain-text matching fallback**
+3. **Tried plain text matching rules**
+   - Matching worked inside `logtest`.
-   - Matched in `logtest`.
+   - Never produced alerts in `alerts.json`.
-   - Produced **no alerts** in live Wazuh pipelines.

-4. **Verified log ingestion**
+4. **Checked if logs were at least arriving**
-   - Archive index contained Hydra, Nmap, and HTTP entries.
+   - The archive index *did* show Hydra, Nmap, and DVWA HTTP requests.
-   - Proved agent → manager transport worked.
+   - So the agent was sending logs but Wazuh was ignoring them.

-5. **Found root cause**
+5. **Found the issue**
-   - Default group’s `agent.conf` was empty → logcollector override issues.
+   - Default group’s `agent.conf` was blank → causing overrides.
-   - After fixing → DVWA logs still incompatible with Wazuh’s strict web decoder.
+   - Even after fixing it, DVWA logs still didn’t match the strict Wazuh web decoder.

-After confirming that Apache logs from DVWA would not decode reliably without rewriting Wazuh’s web-accesslog decoder, the lab direction was changed.
+At that point, continuing DVWA detection required rewriting Wazuh’s Apache decoder.
+This was outside the scope of the homelab.

-### Final Scope (stable and reproducible):
+### Final decision:
-- SSH authentication failure detection
-- Custom correlation rule based on repeated SSH failure events
-- Nmap scan detection (sS, sV, -A)
-- Clean SIEM workflow with deterministic alerting

-This pivot reflects a real SIEM workflow:
-**investigate → identify ingestion failures → isolate reliable log types → redesign detection strategy.**
+Move the lab to **SSH + system logs + Nmap**, which worked perfectly and gave reliable, clean detections.

+This ended up being more realistic anyway:
+figure out ingestion issues → identify stable logs → build detections on top of what works.

 ---

 ## Objectives

-- Deploy Wazuh all-in-one
-- Register Ubuntu agent and verify log ingestion
+- Register and verify Wazuh agent
+- Collect SSH + system logs
 - Detect Nmap scans (sS, sV, -A)
-- Detect SSH authentication failures
+- Detect SSH failed logins
-- Create correlation rule to detect brute-force attempts
+- Build custom brute-force correlation rule
-- Validate detection with Hydra attack
+- Validate detection using Hydra
-- Document findings with screenshots
+- Document everything

 ---

-## Step 1 — Wazuh Deployment & Dashboard Access
+## Step 1 — Wazuh Deployment

-The Wazuh all-in-one OVA was imported into VirtualBox.
+The Wazuh OVA was imported and the dashboard was accessible.

 **Screenshot:**
 `screenshots/dashboard_login.png`

 ---

-## Step 2 — Wazuh Agent Installation & Registration
+## Step 2 — Agent Registration

-The Ubuntu Server agent was deployed and successfully connected to the Wazuh Manager.
+The Ubuntu agent connected to the Wazuh manager and began sending logs.

 **Screenshots:**
 `screenshots/agent_registration.png`